 During our 2020 course we created a collaborative poem in honour of the NHS (which was shown through The Hive, Worcester’s Poetry On Loan series), we were commissioned to create an online performance for Loud & Queer Festival in which several of our participants read their work and we created a curated selection of poems for the LGBT+ Partnership Cheltenham for Hate Crime Awareness Week.
 We collaborated with BSL performer Ciaran Stewart for both our contributions for Loud & Queer and LGBT+ Partnership Cheltenham.

-The group (now known as The Standing Proud Writers’ Group) still meet on a weekly basis, but this has become a self sustaining group without the need for a Word Association facilitator.
-However, Holly returned to them for 12 weeks in the summer of 2021, delivering a course that explored poetic form from villanelles to haiku, sonnets to tanka, the results of this course were published in the Standing Proud 2021 anthology.
+The group (now known as The Standing Proud Writers’ Group) still meet on a weekly basis as part of the wonderful schedule of events ran by Out2gether.
+Holly returned to them for 12 weeks in the summer of 2021, delivering a course that explored poetic form from villanelles to haiku, sonnets to tanka, the results of this course were published in the Standing Proud 2021 anthology.
+We plan to deliver courses with the group each summer, and look forward to producing many more anthologies for them.

 You can read the full digital version of the Standing Proud 2020 anthology here.